MFEK/glif/README.md

 ## Running from artifacts

-MFEKglif is still alpha-quality software, and a numbered release hasn't been made yet.
+MFEKglif is still beta-quality software, and a numbered release hasn't been made yet.
 Before 1.0 is out, though, you can test it out with the artifacts function in GitHub.
 Go to [«Actions»](https://github.com/MFEK/glif/actions), choose a commit, and download the artifact for your OS.
 Three are uploaded: MFEKglif-linux, MFEKglif-windows, and MFEKglif-macos (not notarized).

+### Mac users

+MFEKglif does compile and run on M1 Macintoshes.
+However, if you have a “Retina” display, scaling/mouse events may be broken.
+A user tried some patches to fix this, but none worked.
+Until it can be fixed, please use e.g. [Display Menu](https://apps.apple.com/us/app/display-menu/id549083868?mt=12) to use 1:1 SDL pixels.

 ## Building